 IT has an old term for this — Garbage in, garbage out.

 C. NEW REQUESTS – MAJOR CHANGES: What constitutes a major change?

-For the pay and benefit people, starting and stopping pay.
-And by this I mean actually getting paid for the first time vs. getting paid for the last time.
+For the pay and benefits people, starting and stopping pay.
+And by this, I mean actually getting paid for the first time vs. getting paid for the last time.
 So most people would agree that this is the highest priority.
 Obviously, right?

 So the person who was in the backlogs above gets processed AFTER these people?
 Well, yeah, they have to be.
 One is simple or complicated, the other is SOMEONE NOT GETTING PAID or getting paid too much so they’ll have to pay it all back at some point.